 True Ananda is not induced by any external stimulation, substance or activity, including any type of drug or media stimulation.
 It is self-contained and manifests spontaneously of its own accord beyond any external karma, personal or material influences.
-Yet all the happiness we experience outwardly is but a reflection or shadow of the eternal Ananda within.
+Yet all the happiness we experience outwardly is but a reflection or shadow of the eternal Ananda within that is unlimited.

-In the context of deeper Yoga practices, Ananda is related to Samadhi and can be a synonym for it.
+In the context of deeper Yoga practices, Ananda relates to Samadhi and is a synonym for it.
 Nirvikalpa Samadhi, the Samadhi that transcends all the activities of the mind, is the highest Ananda.
 In this regard, the mind and all of its emotional and mental fluctuations, even those of an apparently happy nature, bring only sorrow in the end.
 Yet the inner Self that observes the mind has its own Ananda that ever remains.

 Discovering Ananda Within

 Ananda in this higher sense is not an experience of the mind.
 Ananda is only possible when we go beyond the mind.
 The very nature of the mind is turbulence and sorrow.
-Thought never brings us happiness, though it may pursue iit.
+Thought never brings us happiness, though it may pursue it.
 Only thought free awareness can do that.
 Ananda is the nature of pure consciousness like a mirror, not a fluctuation of the mind.